Farmington Civic Theater

-A late C. Howard Crane design in Art Moderne style, opening in late 1940, the Farmington Civic sat about 550 on the main floor and about 200 in the balcony.
+A late C. Howard Crane design in Art Moderne style, opening in late-1940, the Civic Thetare sat about 550 on the main floor and about 200 in the balcony.

-The theater has an elegant blade marquee and elegant facade, in shades of red and off-white.
+The theatre has an elegant blade marquee and elegant facade, in shades of red and off-white.

-Though officially just the Civic Theatre, it was advertised as the Farmington Civic, so as not to confuse it with the Civic-Detroit (or Detroit-Civic, as it was variously called) a few miles away.
+Though officially just the Civic Theatre, it was advertised as the Farmington Civic Theater, so as not to confuse it with the Civic-Detroit (or Detroit-Civic, as it was variously called) a few miles away.

-The only time the Civic ever closed in its history was in the winter of 1989-90 when Louis Wiltse tastefully converted the balcony into a piggy-backed second auditorium.
-It was reopened as the Farmington Civic 2 in early 1990, showing second-run fare.
+The only time the Civic Theatre ever closed in its history was in the winter of 1989-90 when Louis Wiltse tastefully converted the balcony into a piggy-backed second auditorium.
+It was reopened as the Farmington Civic 2 in early-1990, showing second-run fare.

-The Civic is one of the few old-fashioned movie houses still in operation in all of southwestern Michigan, and has lost none of its charm and style over the decades.
+The Farmington Civic Theater is one of the few old-fashioned movie houses still in operation in all of southeastern Michigan, and has lost none of its charm and style over the decades.